jackfrost68/Spotify_Analysis/README.md

   <img width="600" height="200" src="https://github.com/jackfrost68/Spotify_Analysis/blob/e1d554d1aeb205d79feb4d00499808b25c021caf/Avg%20Duration%20of%20songs%20over%20the%20years.png">
 </p>

 <ins>*Conclusion:*</ins>

 According to the dataset and model, duration is a key attribute when selecting genres even for HipHop & RnB.
-This insight is useful to producers and artists when determining how to strucutre and sell their songs.
-With TikTok
+This insight is useful to producers and artists when determining how to strucutre and sell their songs that suit today's listeners with short attention spans.

-  Short attention spans cause music producers snippets

-Favorite artists like ahem!
-(Sir) Kid Cudi Not mentioning any names but ahem!
-Sir.
-Please make longer songs. https://www.youtube.com/@sirvevo2080

-Thank you!
+Most of the times, I find myself annoyed at the short songs some from some of my favorite artsits.
+I'm not naming anyone, * cough * [Sir](https://www.youtube.com/@sirvevo2080)  * cough *.
+Please make longer songs, thank you!

 The drawback to this dataset is the subjective nature of some of the variables.
-How we measure danceability and loudness of a song can vary by age, gender or nationality.
-For example, some people prefer an upbeat love songs while others more melodramatic.
+How Spotify measures danceability and loudness of a song can differ from person to person either by age, gender or nationality.
+For example, some people prefer upbeat love songs while others more melodic.